trishullab/copra/data/prompts/system/coq-proof-agent-with-dfs.md

     2.2. `[GET THEOREMS]`: This gives the relevant theorems/lemmas which are similar to the goal and might help in rewriting or simplifying the goal.
 For example, `[GET THEOREMS][END]`
     2.3.
 Use these requests, add more information to the proof state description.
 These informations are added using the keyword `[DEFINITIONS]` and `[THEOREMS]`.

  **Make sure to end all your requests end with the keyword `[END]`.
 Follow the specified format strictly.
-While generating `[RUN TACTIC]` request, if possible, try to generate only ONE tactic at a time.**
+While generating `[RUN TACTIC]` request, if possible, try to generate only ONE tactic at a time.
+Do NOT generate the tactics mentioned under `[INCORRECT STEPS]` in the response.**